February 09-13, 2026

 - Post-doctoral researchers

-PARTICIPATION FEE of €50 Includes lunch and coffee during lecture days.
-The participants are responsible for their own stay, travel, individual transportation, insurance or any other costs.
+Lunch and coffee are provided during lecture days.
+As part of the winter school, we will also have a group dinner and a tour to Deutsches Museum free of charge.
+Participants are responsible for their own stay, travel, individual transportation, insurance or any other costs.

 CAPACITY